Self Assessment Service

 What is Self Assessment ?

-Self Employed/Sole Traders file their Year End Accounts and Tax Return by Self Assessment.
+Self Employed health professionals must file their Year End Accounts and Tax Return by Self Assessment.

 Self Assessment is part of the Income Tax system in the UK.